 and is a good read.

-The Journey was written by 83 year old, first time author, Jeanne Spencer and is an extraordinary chronicle of her 57 year marriage to the late Charles Spencer.
+The Journey was written by 83 year old, first time author, Jeanne Spencer (now sadly passed) and is an extraordinary chronicle of her 57 year marriage to the late Charles Spencer.
 They married shortly before America's entry into World War II, which Spencer fought as an 8th Air Force bombardier.
 Horribly wounded on a mission against Bremen, Germany on November 26, 1943 Spencer was awarded the Nations second highest award for Military valor the Distinguished Service Cross.
 After spending 2 years undergoing extensive plastic surgery both in England and at a U.S. Army hospital near Valley Forge, Pennsylvania, Lt.
 Spencer was discharged from military service in 1946.

 Another good one!